Saturday, June 21, 2025

 At my day job I'm up to my knees in Artificial Intelligence.
 Thank goodness I can do something simple and stupid for AudioDiWHY and get away from AI for a bit.

 How about a 3x BNC to mono 3.5" adapter PCB?
-BNC's can be found on most of my bench test gear, and 3.5" jacks are common on anything DiWHY.
+BNC's can be found on most of my bench test gear, and 3.5" jacks are common to a lot of audio synthesizer gear as well as most things DiWHY.

 Sure, I could buy or make BNC to 3.5mm mono adapters/adapter cables, but what fun is that?